-2019 2018 2017 (in millions, except per share amounts) Net Income Available to Ingredion Weighted Average Shares Per Share Amount Net Income Available to Ingredion Weighted Average Shares Per Share Amount Net Income Available to Ingredion Weighted Average Shares Per Share Amount Basic EPS \$413 66.9 \$6.17 \$443 70.9 \$6.25 \$519 72.0 \$7.21 Effect of Dilutive Securities: Incremental shares from assumed exercise of dilutive stock options and vesting of dilutive RSUs and other awards 0.5 0.9 1.5 Diluted EPS \$413 67.4 \$6.13 \$443 71.8 \$6.17 \$519 73.5 \$7.06 weighted average number of shares outstanding for diluted EPS because their effects were anti-dilutive.
+2020 2019 : (in millions, except per share amounts) Net Income Available to Ingredion Weighted Average Shares Per Share Amount Net Income Available to Ingredion Weighted Average Shares Per Share Amount Net Income Available to Ingredion Weighted Average Shares Per Share Amount Basic EPS \$348 67.2 \$5.18 \$413 66.9 \$6.17 \$443 70.9 \$6.25 Effect of Dilutive Securities: Incremental shares from assumed exercise of dilutive stock options and vesting of dilutive RSUs and other awards 0.4 0.5 0.9 Diluted EPS \$348 67.6 \$5.15 \$413 67.4 \$6.13 \$443 71.8 \$6.17

-Approximately 1.1 million, 0.5 million, and 0.3 million share-based awards of common stock were excluded in the years ended December 31, 2019, 2018, and 2017, respectively, from the calculation of the
+Approximately 1.7 million, 1.1 million, and 0.5 million share-based awards of common stock were excluded in the years ended December 31, 2020, 2019, and 2018, respectively, from the calculation of the weighted average number of shares outstanding for diluted EPS because their effects were anti-dilutive.

-Note 12.
-Segment Information
+Note 12 - Segment Information

 The Company is principally engaged in the production and sale of starches and sweeteners for a wide range of industries, and is managed geographically on a regional basis.
 The Company's operations are classified into four reportable business segments: North America, South America, Asia-Pacific, and EMEA.
 Its North America segment includes businesses in the U.S., Mexico, and Canada.
 The Company's South America segment includes businesses in Brazil, Colombia, Ecuador, and the Southern Cone of South America, which includes Argentina, Peru, Chile, and Uruguay.
 Its Asia-Pacific segment includes businesses in South Korea, Thailand, China, Australia, Japan, Indonesia, Singapore, the Philippines, India, Malaysia, New Zealand, and Vietnam.
 The Company's EMEA segment includes businesses in Pakistan, Germany, the United Kingdom, South Africa, and Kenya.
+The Company does not aggregate its operating segments when determining its reportable segments.
 Net sales by product are not presented because to do so would be impracticable.